vdclab/vdclab-wiki/PlnTFDB.md

 ## User Notes

-- As of 6/29/2020, no apparent updates have been made in exception of the release of 2009
+- As of 6/29/2020, no apparent updates have been made in exception of the release of 2009 (unclear)
--

 ## Citation